yohman/up206a/Group Assignments/GroupAssignment1.md

     * Include datasource with links
 *   A scope that explains the intended analysis and resulting visualizations for your project
 *   A concluding paragraph of what insights you expect to gain from your research

-Next, create a group repo.
-1. Select a member of the group who will be the main account holder of the repo
-2. Create a new repository for your group project
-3. Go to Settings, Manage Access, and add your partner as a collaborator
-1. Create a Group Assignments folder (hint: click on Add File, Create new File, and enter "Group Assignments/readme.md" in the text box)
-4. Upload (or git push) your your project proposal into the Group Assignments folder